340xix8/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14. THIS SCRIPT Display lines containing ROOT
 15. this script Display the number of lines that contain the pattern
 16. this script is for Display lines containing the pattern3
+17. thsi script is for Display all the lines in the file /etc/passwd that do not contain the pattern .bins